snijderlab/stitch/articles/BatchFiles.md

 ##### Recombine (m)

-Defines how to recombine a set of templates.
-For example if antibody data is used this recombination can be used to first match all paths to every template (as in the previous argument 'Template').
-After this the _n_ highest scoring templates out of each templatedatabase (called 'Template') are recombined in the order provided.
-These recombined templates are then used to align all paths.
-This should provide the opportunity to detect the placement of paths relative to each other and the most likely template in the database.
-Be warned having a large _n_ increases the runtime exponentially.
+Defines how to recombine a set of databases.
+For example if antibody data is used this recombination can be used to first match all paths to every template (as in the previous argument 'Database').
+After this the _n_ highest scoring templates out of each database are recombined in the order provided.
+These recombined templates are then aligned with all paths.
+This should provide the opportunity to detect the placement of paths relative to each other.
+It also provides insight into the most likely template in the database the input matches with.
+Be warned, the runtime exponentially increases exponentially with _n_.

 Inner parameter | Explanation | Default Value
 --- | --- | ---
-n | The amount of templates to recombine from each database | (No Default) Order | The order in which the templates will be recombined.
-Defined as the names of the template possibly with gaps ('*') in between. | (No Default)
+n | The amount of templates to recombine from each database | (No Default) Order | The order in which the databases will be recombined.
+Defined as a list of the names of the database in order possibly with gaps ('*') in between. | (No Default)
-CutoffScore | The mean score per position needed for a path to be included in the Template score. | 0 Templates | The list of templates to use.
-See 'Template'.
-Templates exist of a path to the database and a name, which should be unique (in this list) and not contain a '*', because otherwise the order cannot be unambiguously parsed.  | (No Default)
+CutoffScore | The mean score per position needed for a path to be included in the Database score. | 0 Databases | The list of databases to use.
+See 'Database'.
+Databases exist of a path to the database and a name, which should be unique (in this list) and not contain a '*', because otherwise the order cannot be unambiguously parsed.  | (No Default)
 Alphabet | The alphabet to use.
 See 'Alphabet' | (No Default)

 ```